Grievance appeal letter: Maternity leave, mishandled return, indirect sex discrimination

 [Company address]

-13th January [Date this year]
+13th January [date this year]

 Dear [HR Manager]

-Further to your letter of 10th January [Date this year] regarding the outcome of my grievance “the Grievance Outcome”, I am writing to provide you with notice of my forthcoming appeal against your decision.
+Further to your letter of 10th January [date this year] regarding the outcome of my grievance “the Grievance Outcome”, I am writing to provide you with notice of my forthcoming appeal against your decision.
 I am naturally disappointed with the grievance outcome and consider that in the circumstances I must appeal, although I am nonetheless grateful for your time in considering this matter.

 I would be grateful if you could appoint an independent individual who has sufficient standing in the Company and can overturn your decision.
 If necessary, I would be grateful if you could appoint a decision-maker who is independent of the Company to hear these matters at appeal stage.